s3lite/s3lite/README.md

 `async` `run ([params...])` `→` `{Promise<Statement>}`

-Execute the statement with the specified parameters and return `Promise` of `Object` containing `{lastID: number, changes: number, sql: string}` if the query has been executed successfully.
+Execute the statement with specified parameters and return `Promise` of `Object` containing `{lastID: number, changes: number, sql: string}` if the query has been executed successfully.

 **Parameters:**